DFE-Digital/architecture/capability/architecture-capability-framework.md

 Solution Architects work with multi-disciplinary teams to find the best use of data, applications and technology to design and deliver services and products, whilst also delivering business change and achieving organisational objectives.

-Solution Architects own the overall technical vision for a solution or set of solutions.
+Solution Architects own the overall technical vision for a solution or set of solutions, or within a particular domain.
 They work within service delivery teams to assure the implementation and delivery of those solutions.
-There are also Solution Architects who work in service teams and / or directorates (e.g. ESFA) that tend to be long term assignments.

 ### Technical Architects

-Technical Architects are embedded within a multi-disciplinary team, working end-to-end to help to design and implement technical solutions.
+Technical Architects are generally embedded within a multi-disciplinary team (or across multiple teams), working end-to-end to help to design and implement technical solutions.
 They are often specialists or technical subject matter experts in one or more disciplines (e.g. software development, data, security, DevOps).
 They tend to work in continuous delivery environments and are comfortable with turning business problems into technical design.
 They tend to be from a software development or engineering background and are comfortable using technical toolsets and / or code.

-Technical Architects currently work in digital service lines within DfE, such as those found in Teacher Services, for example.
+Technical Architects currently work in portfolios and service lines within DfE, such as those found in Teacher Services or Children and Families, for example.
 This role is aligned to the [Technical Architect](https://www.gov.uk/guidance/technical-architect) job family of the GOV.UK DDaT Capability Framework.

-*[Add read across with DDaT Tech Arch skill levels, standard job descriptions]*
+*[Add read across with DDaT Tech Architect skill levels, standard job descriptions]*

 ### Specialist Architects

-We also have [Data Architects](https://www.gov.uk/government/publications/data-architect-role-description/data-architect-role-description) and other [Specialist Technical Architects](https://www.gov.uk/government/publications/technical-specialist-architect-role-description/technical-specialist-architect-role-description) (focused on things like security or networks, for example), who work closely with service delivery teams and the other parts of the department to help achieve our goals.
+We also have [Data Architects](https://www.gov.uk/government/publications/data-architect-role-description/data-architect-role-description) and other [Specialist Technical Architects](https://www.gov.uk/government/publications/technical-specialist-architect-role-description/technical-specialist-architect-role-description) (focused on things like security, infrastructure or networks, for example), who work closely with service delivery teams and the other parts of the department to help achieve our goals.

 ### Profession support

-We also have an architecture practice and community manager and some professional support, to keep everything running smoothly.
+To keep everything running smoothly, we have a small profession team, comprising the Head of Profession (Luke Slowen), an architecture practice and community manager (Theresa Mercer) and some professional support (Indy Bains).
+Have a look at our

 ## Things to help you

 ### Responsibilities
 Here are some examples of the expected responsibilities at different levels:

 | | G6 Enterprise Architect | G7 Solution Architect | SEO Technical Architect
 - | - | - | -